Benc93/inject-rewrite/README.md

 ```
 If the argument is NOT passed explicitly, the method defaults to the first element in the array.
 ________________________________________________________________________________________________________________________________
-With that defined, I started testing...   that was 50 hours ago..

 **END**